 They fit perfectly in my Meeden Marker Pen case (click for review).

 Here are links to the Spectrum Noir pens on CraftStash.co.uk, Amazon.com and Amazon.co.uk.
-If you click on these links and make a purchase, I will get a small commission from the sellers.
+If you click on these links and make a purchase, I will get a small commission from the sellers at no additional cost to yourself.
+Thank you.